telegr-am/howto/index.md

   This is to prevent pushing a site live that may not have a landing page.
 You may be hosting a site on Telegram that does not have a landing page.
-To tell Telegram that it's okay to push a site live that does not have a landing page, put `"ignore_index": false` in the pipeline.
-This field is optional.
+To tell Telegram that it's okay to push a site live that does not have a landing page, put `"ignore_index": true` in the pipeline.
+This field is optional and defaults to `false`.

 The `pipeline` field contains an array of pipeline phase definitions:

 * `docker` -- the public Docker container that will execute the rendering phase.